networknext/next/docs/getting_production_ready_for_your_game.md

 The server backend is the component that monitors session network performance, decides if players should be accelerated or not, and selects the best route.

 The current service backend as configured is sufficient to scale to 1M peak CCU without any changes.
+It's a stateless managed instance group and it is able to scale horizontally by adding more VM instances to the group.

 If you have fewer than 1M CCU for your game, you can save money by right sizing the server backend.